simoncos/lola/README.md

 This part has been well tested with `Python 3.5`, though in some environments (e.g. `Windows cmd`) a `decode`/`encode` error may occur in `print` functions due to multi-language issue; you can just comment out all `print` codes without any influcence on crawling itself. `Python 2.X` may also run well with a few edits.

 We have obtained data of over 220,000 `Ranked-SOLO-5x5` matches with details in the North American region, Pre-Season 2016.
-We plan to share our database file later.

 ## Analysis